Hieromon/AutoConnect/mkdocs/acupload.md

 ```
 The \_close function will be invoked when HTTPUploadStatus is **UPLOAD_FILE_END** or **UPLOAD_FILE_ABORTED**.
 Usually, the implementation of an inherited class will close the file.

-For reference, the following AutoConnectUploadFS class is AutoConnect built-in uploader.
-This class implementation also inherits from AutoConnectUploadHandler.
+For reference, the following AutoConnectUploadFS class is an implementation of AutoConnect built-in uploader and inherits from AutoConnectUploadHandler.

 ```cpp
 class AutoConnectUploadFS : public AutoConnectUploadHandler {